znewman01/nix-doom-emacs/docs/faq.md

 ## OK, I put your snippets into my NixOS configuration, and I put my Doom Emacs configuration as well.
 How do I `doom sync`?

-To update your Doom Emacs config, you simply run `nixos-rebuild switch` (or `home-manager switch` if you use Home-Manager standalone).
+To update your Doom Emacs config, you simply rebuild your configuration.
+For example, in NixOS you can use `nixos-rebuild switch` (or `home-manager switch` if you use Home-Manager standalone).
 Nix-Doom-Emacs will do everything else for you.

 ## How do I install my favourite package?

 You should use the `emacsPackagesOverlay` attribute.
-Here's an example that installs `magit-delta` which depends on Git:
+Here's an example that installs `magit-delta`, which depends on Git:

 ```nix
 programs.doom-emacs = {